 - 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases

 - $0 foreign transaction fees, plus chip-enabled for enhanced security and wider acceptance when used at a chip card reader

 - 1:1 point transfer to leading frequent travel programs at full value – that means 1,000 Chase Ultimate Rewards points equal 1,000 partner miles/points

 - Introductory Annual Fee of $0 the first year, then $95 — but it gets better.
 The best redemptions of Chase Ultimate Rewards points often come courtesy of their many transfer partners.

 Ultimate Rewards points are extremely versatile.
 For starters, 50,000 Ultimate Rewards points convert into $500 cash back that you can redeem for a statement credit.
-Even better, you can use your points to book travel through the Chase Ultimate Rewards travel portal at a 20% advantage.
+Even better, you can 25% more value when you book travel through the Chase Ultimate Rewards travel portal.

 But still, it gets better.
 The best redemptions for Chase Ultimate Rewards points often come courtesy of their many transfer partners.
 Because they are so valuable, Ultimate Rewards points transfer to the following programs at a 1:1 ratio: